How to clean a wood-burning stove, a beginners guide

 Once the burnt ash has begun to sit level with the log guard it’s probably time to empty the firebox.
 How long this takes will depend on how often you light and use the wood burner.

-To remove the ash I wear a pair of leather gardening gloves and use a small garden trowel to remove the majority of the cold burnt ash.
+To remove the ash I wear a pair of leather gloves and use a small garden trowel to remove the majority of the cold burnt ash.

 I keep an old plastic bag nearby, usually on the hearth right in front of the stove so I can quickly and carefully put the ash in for disposal, old supermarket or plastic carrier bags are good for this.